Classification of students and registration

 Withdrawal from program due to lack of registration

-Graduate students in Master’s and Doctoral programs will be withdrawn from their program if course registration or academic course notation (CIP/TLE) cannot be processed each term due to any outstanding admission, immigration documents, unpaid accounts, missing progress report, outstanding Academic Success Integrity Module, or poor academic standing.
+Graduate students in thesis-based master’s and doctoral programs will be withdrawn from their program if course registration or academic course notation (CIP/TLE) cannot be processed each term due to any outstanding admission, immigration documents, unpaid accounts, missing progress report, outstanding Academic Success Integrity Module, or poor academic standing.

-Graduate students in Diploma and Graduate Certificate programs will be withdrawn once their time limit has expired.
+Graduate students in Graduate Certificate, Diploma, or course-based master's programs will be withdrawn due to inactivity for three consecutive terms (see Lapsed Student Status), or once their time limit has expired.

 Lapsed student status